-Once a year, at the end of the summer term, the Academic Progression Matrix is used by the thesis advisor(s) and the predoctoral researcher to assess the predoctoral researcher's learning based on the GSSIMR Core Competencies.
-The predoctoral researcher reviews each item on the matrix and rates themselves in one of five levels.
-Once completed by the predoctoral researcher, the thesis advisor completes their assessment of the predoctoral researcher.
-The predoctoral researcher and the thesis adviser meet to review and compare their assessments.
-They should make note of the differences, areas of strengths, areas of needed growth, and ways to advance to the next level.
-Upon graduation, the predoctoral researcher should reach the category of proficient in the matrix for the majority of the items in each category.
+Once a year, after the end of the summer term, the Academic Progression Matrix is used by the thesis advisor(s) and the student to assess the student's learning based on the GSSIMR Core Competencies.
+The student reviews each item on the matrix and rates themselves in one of five levels.
+Once completed by the student, the thesis advisor completes their assessment of the student.
+The student and the thesis adviser meet to review and compare their assessments.
+They make note of the differences, areas of strengths, areas of needed growth, and ways to advance to the next level.
+Upon graduation, the student should reach the category of proficient in the matrix for the majority of the items in each category.